Su-informatics-lab/ardac/dictionaryutils/README.md

 docker run --rm -v $(pwd):/mnt/host dictutils
 ```
 > [!NOTE]
-> It is assumed that `gdcdictionary/schemas/*.yaml` exists in your current directory.
+> This expects to find `gdcdictionary/schemas/*.yaml` in your current directory.
 If you run this from another location that is not your dictionary repo, replace `$(pwd)` with the full path, e.g.: `/path/to/your/dictionary`.

 Upon passing all checks, `artifacts/schema.json` will be generated under the specified folder.